paulrentschler/ansible-role-duo/README.md

     duo_host: "{{ inventory_hostname }}"

+### Implementation settings

+These settings determine which PAM services, if any, are configured to use Duo for two-factor authentication.
+The automatic implementation configures Duo to be used with the default Ubuntu PAM authentication configuration which only uses local unix authentication.

+Do not configure PAM for use of Duo, but rather allow it to be done manually by setting this value to `yes`.

+    duo_pam_manual_config: no

+Path to the Duo PAM module.

+    duo_pam_module_path: /lib64/security/pam_duo.so

+Configure the PAM login service to use Duo for 2FA.

+    duo_pam_use_login: yes

+Configure the PAM other login service to use Duo for 2FA.

+    duo_pam_use_other: no

+Configure the PAM ssh service to use Duo for 2FA.

+    duo_pam_use_ssh: yes

+Configure the PAM sudo service to use Duo for 2FA.

+    duo_pam_use_sudo: no

 ### Optional configuration settings

 Additional information on the options below can be found [in the Duo documentation](https://duo.com/docs/duounix#duo-configuration-options).